PInKS: Preconditioned Commonsense Inference with Minimal Supervision: Problem Definition

-Beyond the definition of preconditions, the task of inference with preconditions is also defined differently among the literature.
-Some task definitions have strict constraints on the format of statement, e.g. two sentence format ~\cite{rudinger2020thinking} or being human-related \cite{sap2019atomic}, whereas others do not~\cite{do2021rotten,qasemi2021corequisite}.

 To unify the definitions in available literature, we define the preconditioned inference task as below: \begin{mydef} \textbf{Preconditioned Inference:} given a \CSn \fact and an update sentence that serves as precondition, is the \fact still allowed or prevented? \end{mydef} This definition is consistent with definitions in the literature (for more details see \cref{sec:other_prec_inference}).
-First, similar to the definition by \citet{rudinger2020thinking}, the update can have different levels of effect on the statement (no degree constraint), from causal connection (hard) to material implication (soft).
-Second, similar to the one \citet{qasemi2021corequisite}, the statement can have any format (no format constraint).
+First, similar to the definition by \citet{rudinger2020thinking}, the update can have different levels of effect on the statement, from causal connection (hard) to material implication (soft).
+Second, similar to the one \citet{qasemi2021corequisite}, the statement can have any format.